tbrisker/puppet-puppet/README.md

 For puppetserver, this HTTP instance accepts **ALL** connections and no further restrictions can be configured.
 The `server_http_allow` parameter has no effect at all!

-**Note that running an HTTP puppetmaster is a huge security risk when improperly configured.
+**Note that running an HTTP puppetserver is a huge security risk when improperly configured.
 Allowed hosts should be tightly controlled; anyone with access to an allowed host can access all client catalogues and client certificates.**

-    # Configure an HTTP puppetmaster vhost in addition to the standard SSL vhost
+    # Configure an HTTP puppetserver vhost in addition to the standard SSL vhost
     class { '::puppet':
       server               => true,
       server_http          => true,